 These batteries also have a longer shelf life than rechargeable ones, allowing you to buy several pairs for future use.
 However, if you have backup Alkaline AA batteries lying around the house for some time, ensure you check their condition, as they usually leak over time.

 Regular Alkaline AA batteries are not suitable for high-drain devices.
 Using them in such devices would force you to replace them quite often, which would be expensive.
 If you have a high-drain device that uses AA batteries, then Procell INTENSE would be a much better choice.

 Lithium AA Batteries

 Lithium AA batteries are the most preferred type but are usually costly.
 Unlike Alkaline AA batteries, these are more powerful and don’t leak easily.
-This makes them a better option if you are looking for a long-lasting battery.
+This makes them a better option if you want a long-lasting battery.

 These batteries are a perfect choice for high-drain devices such as digital cameras.
-However, you could also use them in low-drain gadgets that need to be powered for long periods.
-For instance, you could use Lithium AA batteries in smoke alarms where long-term stability is mandatory, and power draw is pretty low.
+However, you could also use them in low-drain gadgets that must be powered for long periods.
+For instance, you could use Lithium AA batteries in smoke alarms where long-term stability is mandatory and power draw is pretty low.

 When used with the right devices, they can last for even nine years.
 Plus, their long life allows them to stay inside valuable devices for a long period without causing damage.

 This is another common type of battery that is also widely used in in-game controllers, TV remotes, flashlights, radios, and other small devices at home.
 AAA batteries are usually smaller than AA batteries as a single cell is usually 44.5 mm long with a diameter of 10.5 mm.

 There are different types of AAA batteries.
 Below are the major types that you need to know.